kolosovpetro/VerifyEncoding/MAINTAINING.md

 ---------------------
 1. Update the project's status in the `README.md` file, if required.
 2. Update the copyright statement in the `LICENSE.txt` file, if required.
+3. Update the copyright statement in the `VerifyEncoding/VerifyEncdoing.psd1` module manifest file, if required.
-3. Prepare a corresponding entry in the `CHANGELOG.md` file (usually by renaming the "Unreleased" section).
+4. Prepare a corresponding entry in the `CHANGELOG.md` file (usually by renaming the "Unreleased" section).
-4. Update the project version using the `scripts/Update-Version.ps1` script.
+5. Update the project version using the `scripts/Update-Version.ps1` script.
-5. Merge the aforementioned changes via a pull request.
+6. Merge the aforementioned changes via a pull request.
-6. Push a tag in form of `v<VERSION>`, e.g. `v0.0.0`.
+7. Push a tag in form of `v<VERSION>`, e.g. `v0.0.0`.
 The automation will do the rest.

 Rotate the PowerShell Gallery Publishing Key
 --------------------------------------------